OCA/account-payment/account_cash_invoice/readme/DESCRIPTION.rst

-This modules allows to pay an existing Supplier Invoice / Customer Refund, or to collect payment for an existing Customer Invoice from a Cash Statement.
+This module allows to pay existing customer invoices/refunds or vendor bills/refunds